rbind/cheap_shots/content/post/reasons-to-live.md

 the (dubious) ability to question this right.

-Yuval Harari, in *Sapiens*, asserts that atheists believe in a superhuman order, that humanity is unique and most important among species.
+Yuval Harari, in *Sapiens*, asserts that atheists believe in a superhuman order, that humanity is unique and most important among species[^more].
 This belief is my right to exist.
 I believe that any living thing, conscious enough to conceive of the question, would come to the same conclusion.

-Harari goes farther.
-He asserts that the "Worship of Humanity" includes the belief that the Universe is given meaning by humanity.
-Personally, I'm willing to accept that the Universe existed before us, and will continue to exist without us.
-It did not arise to give us a place to be.

-## Connections to existentialism

-Does this matter?

-## Relation to Camus' solution

-No idea yet

 ## The problem of taking

 I have a right to exist, but so does every other species.
-How do I resolve the dilemma that in order to exist, I must "take" individuals of other species.
+How do I resolve the dilemma that in order to exist, I must "take" individuals of other species?
 I use "take" here, because existing involves more than eating.
 My home denies individual lead plants  (*Amorph spp.*) space to exist and reproduce.
 The roads I use to get to my office.
 The supermarket where I forage.
 All these things "take", indirectly.
+Eating a vegan diet doesn't get you off the hook here.
 How can I morally justify this taking of individuals who also have a right to exist?

 This tension between individuals' right to exist is ubiquitous.
 A